fusionmedialimited/koa-smplog/README.md

 If an error is thrown in the request context, a full JSON description of that error (including the stack trace) will be included in the metadata of the response log line.

 ##### Tracing
 `koa-smplog` will also automatically generate a trace-id for every incoming request.
 Any log messages emitted within that request context will include this trace id, and is useful for filtering out individual request streams.
-If the `x-request-trace` header is included in the request, or `this.trace_id` is previously set on the context, koa-smplog will use this trace id instead of generating a new one.
+If the `x-request-trace` header is included in the request, or `this.smplog_trace` is previously set on the context, koa-smplog will use this trace id instead of generating a new one.
 This is primarily to enable tracing individual requests across service boundaries.

 ##### Tagging
 `koa-smplog` exposes a log instance to subsequent middleware as `this.log`.
 This can be used to log request details with the trace-id attached.
 It can also be tagged using `this.log.tag({ prop: 'val', ... })`.
 These tags will be added to the metadata of the final response message.
 Tags are accumulated, so you can tag multiple times from multiple middleware functions.